 N August 1911, plans were made to hold a very special and Masonically symbolic ceremony to lay the cornerstone of the House of the Temple.
-At the invitation of Sovereign Grand Commander James D. Richardson, J. Claude Keiper, Grand Master of the Grand Lodge of the District of Columbia, presided over the laying of the cornerstone.
-On October 18, that year the corporate the Temple
+At the invitation of Sovereign Grand Commander James D. Richardson, J. Claude Keiper, Grand Master of the Grand Lodge of the District of Columbia, presided over the

+On October 18, that year the corporat